ivRodriguezCA/RE-iOS-Apps/Module-4/README.md

   ```bash
   cp /usr/local/Cellar/ruby\@2.0/2.0.0-p648_7/lib/libruby.2.0.0.dylib /usr/local/bin/Cycript.lib/
   ```

+  *Note: Haven't been able to get cycript/BFInject to work on iOS 12.x but runtime manipulation on Cycript can be done on Frida (see below).*

 **Any version of iOS**
 - Now that you have an interactive console via `Cycript` we can start by removing that annoying popup.
 First we are going to use the `choose` function to get all the instances of the `UIAlertController` class.
 The `choose` function reads the provided class signature and searches the memory for objects that have a similar signature and returns an array of all the objects it can find: